Tender and Award for construction to Safety Focused Performance Joint Venture

 Construction impacts

-• Noise: There will be a short-term increase in noise in the area, but we will do as much as possible to reduce the construction noise.
-We will monitor noise and dust levels throughout works to ensure they don’t exceed Environmental Performance Agency thresholds.
+- Noise: There will be a short-term increase in noise in the area, but we will do as much as possible to reduce the construction noise.
+We will monitor noise and dust levels throughout works to ensure they don’t exceed EPA thresholds.

-• Traffic, parking, cyclists, and pedestrians: There will be temporary changes to traffic conditions, including lane closures, road closures and parking restrictions.
+- Traffic, parking, bike riders, and pedestrians: There will be temporary changes to traffic conditions, including lane closures, road closures and parking restrictions.
 Some work will occur within sports fields, parks and reserves.
-For your safety, work areas will be fenced, restricting access, while work is being completed.
+For your safety, work areas will be fenced, restricting public access, while work is being completed.
 We encourage you to follow all directions and take care around work areas.

 We will make every effort to minimise the impact of these works on the local community and the environment.